Presentation Tips for Young Audiences

 Ask the children what they liked—or didn’t like—about your visit.
 Ask the teacher to let you know what kids thought about the activity and how well it helped students learn the concept you were teaching.
 Use their suggestions to enhance your next effort.

 Even though your activity is through, don’t close the door to learning.
 Invite the teacher to contact you again next year, offer to be a science pen pal for the class, or help set up an experiment that students can continue after you leave.
-Perhaps most importantly, leave a copy of ACS resources and materials for teachers and students and your business card so the class will have access to chemistry resources throughout the school year.
+Perhaps most importantly, share additional ACS resources and materials for teachers and students and your business card so the class will have access to chemistry resources throughout the school year.

 I try to impress on my audience three things: chemistry is everywhere, chemistry is everyday, and chemistry is for everyone.